badetitou/badetitou.github.io/_posts/2017-08-21-SmartTest.md

 Then the Test Button will appear.
 Each time you modify a method.
 The Button will save the tests link to this method.
-When you click on the button, those tests are run, and the button provide you a feedback.
+When you click on the button, those tests are run, and the button provides you a feedback.

 {% include image.html
             img="/img/SmartTest/relative_tests_button.png"